etorr/ArduinoChevyOBD/README.md

-ArduinoHondaOBD
+ArduinoChevyOBD
 ===========

-An arduino code that reads Honda OBD Protocol and translates it to ELM327 protocol.
+An arduino code that reads GM OBD 1 Protocol and translates it to ELM327 protocol.
-I use Torque app to read and display the data on my android phone (via bluetooth), and a LCD (2x6) to display it on my car's dashboard.
+I use Torque app to read and display the data on my android tablet (via usb), and a LCD (2x6) to display it on my car's dashboard.

 Please refer to the screenshots below.